Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Easy, right?

-Well, the reality is that very often, images and videos don't have any copyright ownership visible at all!
+The reality is that very often, images and videos don't have any visible copyright ownership.

 If that's the case, don't make the mistake of assuming that it's free for the taking.